yosi-dediashvili/SubiT/design/providers.md

 the default manager (for testing).
 If omitted, the function will use SubiT's default manager factory.

+**providers (optional):** A list of provider classes in which the matching provider will be looked in.
+If omitted, the function uses the static list of the providers.
+This parameter is useful for testing.

 When called, the factory will first request a RequestsManager instance from the `requests_manager_factory` by passing it the `provider_name` value, and then the factory will simply look for the provider class having the `provider_name`